 The majority of work was performed up in the loft of an ordinary flat right here in Southend On Sea, using not much more than hand held tools.
 Only the frame traveled to Oxfordshire to get the rear end built and fitted by Mr. Roger Almond.

-My personal favorite bit on this bike happens to be the part that not many even know about – it’s a poem – hand stamped onto the leather with permission and blessing of it’s author – Ellen McAteer herself, and it isn’t one about flowers neither – it’s rather shockingly dark and real.
+My personal favorite bit on this bike happens to be the part that not many even notice – it’s a poem – hand stamped onto the leather with permission and blessing of the poem’s author – Ellen McAteer herself, and it isn’t one full of flowers – it’s rather shockingly dark and real.
 Why such a poem?
 You see – to my world nice things always had to bring something more than just good looks.